Ultimate Springfield Real Estate Investing Guide for 2026

 Number of New Jobs Created

-The more jobs are regularly being generated in a market, the more consistent your renter source will be.
-More jobs mean a higher number of tenants.
-Your plan of renting and buying additional rentals requires an economy that can provide enough jobs.
+The more jobs are regularly being created in a market, the more dependable your tenant pool will be.
+An environment that creates jobs also boosts the number of people who participate in the property market.
+Your strategy of renting and buying more properties requires an economy that can provide new jobs.

 School Ratings